 If more federal transfers were the answer to provincial fiscal woes, this money should have eased their plight.
 Yet aggregate provincial deficits are larger now than they were following the federal restraint of the late 1990s.
-In fact, federal cash transfers to Ontario were \$5 billion in 1997/98, and the provincial deficit was \$4 billion.
-In 2013/14, federal transfers were \$22 billion, yet the provincial deficit more than doubled, to \$10 billion.
+In fact, federal cash transfers to Manitoba were \$1.6 billion in 1998/99, and the provincial deficit was \$4 million.
+In 2013/14, federal transfers were \$3.8 billion, yet the provincial deficit stood at \$430 million.
 A reasonable interpretation of that experience would be that the provinces responded to increases in federal money mainly by spending more, rather than by undertaking reforms that would let them provide more bang for the buck in their services, including healthcare, over the long term.

-In Ontario's case, any hope of substantial increases in federal transfers is especially forlorn simply because the province is "too big to bail."
-As a scan of our results across the country in Table 1 reveals, similar - often worse - pressures afflict all jurisdictions.
-Since any increases in net federal transfers to Ontario would have to come at the expense of other provinces, it is hard to see such increases being economically or politically attractive.
-The pressure of healthcare spending on other programs and taxes is a problem Ontario should tackle on its own.
+As a scan of our results across the country in Table 1 reveals, moreover, similar - often worse - pressures afflict all jurisdictions.
+Since any increases in net federal transfers to Manitoba would have to come at the expense of other provinces, it is hard to see such increases being economically or politically attractive.
+The pressure of healthcare spending on other programs and taxes is a problem Manitoba should tackle on its own.